Special tilting modules for algebras with positive dominant dimension: Introduction

+Despite the relatively simple construction of these modules and algebras, they appear not to have been studied in much detail, particularly for $k>1$, until very recently.
+Indeed, the only general result we are aware of prior to our work is by Chen and Xi \cite{CX}, who call the $\shiftmod{k}$ `canonical tilting modules' and obtain results on the dominant dimension of the shifted algebras $\shiftalg{k}$.
+Some of our results on the single tilting module $\shiftmod{1}$, notably those of Section~\ref{dAG-algebras} on minimal $1$-Auslander--Gorenstein algebras, were obtained independently by Nguyen, Reiten, Todorov and Zhu \cite{NRTZ}.

+The primary purpose of this paper is to collect information about the modules $\shiftmod{k}$ relevant to tilting theory; for example, by computing various subcategories determined by the tilting module and used in Miyashita's generalisation of the Brenner--Butler theorem, and by studying recollements involving the tilted algebras $\shiftalg{k}$.
+We take our lead from the questions answered in \cite{CBSa} for $\shiftmod{1}$ in the case that $\Gamma$ is an Auslander algebra.
+These considerations are applied in \cite{CBSa} to construct desingularisations for varieties of modules, but the geometric arguments depend crucially on working in a low homological dimension.
+Nevertheless, we are able to extend most of the homological results of \cite{CBSa} to our much higher level of generality---in some cases, also simplifying the arguments---and we expect these properties to be of independent interest.
+We note that the geometric statements of \cite{CBSa} can also be extended by generalising in a somewhat different direction, as we explain in \cite{PS2}.

-Finite-dimensional algebras with dominant dimension at least $2$ are of particular interest.
-Any such algebra is isomorphic to an endomorphism algebra $\End_A(E)^{\op}$ for a generating-cogenerating module $E$ over a finite-dimensional algebra $A$.
+The non-degenerate shifted and coshifted modules are defined when $\Gamma$ has dominant dimension at least $2$, and in this case $\Gamma\cong\End_A(E)^{\op}$ for a generating-cogenerating module $E$ over a finite-dimensional algebra $A$.
 In fact, assuming for simplicity that all objects are basic, the assignment $(A,E)\mapsto\End_A(E)^{\op}$ induces a bijection

-with objects considered up to isomorphism on each side \cites{Tach-PJM,Morita71}.
-This result is sometimes known \cites{RingelNotes, GK} as the \emph{Morita--Tachikawa correspondence}.
-The following definition will be convenient throughout the paper.
+with objects considered up to isomorphism on each side\footnote{We say that $(A,E)$ and $(A',E')$ are isomorphic if there is an isomorphism $\varphi\colon A\isoto A'$ such that $\varphi^*E'\cong E$.
+The reader is warned that $(A,E)\cong(A,E')$ does not imply that $E\cong E'$ as $A$-modules, but only that $E\cong\varphi^*E'$ for some $\varphi\in\Aut(A)$.} \cites{Tach-PJM,Morita71}, a result sometimes called \cites{RingelNotes, GK} the \emph{Morita--Tachikawa correspondence}.
+In this context, it will often be convenient for us to express results on the special cotilting $\Gamma$-modules in terms of the pair $(A,E)$ on the other side of the correspondence, and as such the following definition will be convenient throughout the paper.

 \begin{dfn} A \emph{Morita--Tachikawa triple} $(A,E,\Gamma)$ consists of a finite-dimensional algebra $A$, a generating-cogenerating $A$-module $E$, and $\Gamma\cong\End_A(E)^{\op}$. \end{dfn}